arnoldt100/anansi/documentation/source/Classes/MolecularDynamics.cpp.rst

 Operators
 ---------

-.. function:: MolecularDynamics& operator=(MolecularDynamics const & other) = delete
+.. function:: MolecularDynamics& MolecularDynamics::operator=(MolecularDynamics const & other) = delete

     The assingment operator.
 This function is deleted.